 Other options for decorating the bedroom include:

 - Duvet cover: The tree and owl design duvet is lightweight and can be used any season.
 This is a great choice for an eclectic or modern room design.

-- Lamp: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.
+- Lighting: Choose from a beaded night light, hand-craft glass accent lamp or several other table lamps.